strapi/documentation/docs/developer-docs/latest/developer-resources/unit-testing.md

 ### Run an authenticated API endpoint test

-The above test tries to:
+The above test is designed to:

 - login an authenticated user and return a `jwt`,
 - return the user's data,